KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/verify-signed-images.jpg`} alt="verify-signed-images"/>
 </picture>

-Now we've successfully signed and verify the container image, but we can still add annotations to signing our container images for a detailed information from the container image verification
+Now we've successfully signed and verify the container image, but we can still add annotations to signing our container images for a detailed information from the container image verification.

 We are going to modify our yaml file to add the signing author's name to the image signing.